Finnoy Travel - Reviews, Stories and Tips

 Helsinki-Vantaa Airport

 The moment you visit Finland, you will arrive at Helsinki Airport, geographically located in Vantaa but called Helsinki Airport, with due respect to its neighbouring city being the capital city of Finland.
 Helsinki Airport is the leading long-haul airport in Northern Europe.
-Recently, Helsinki Airport got the Best Connected Airport in Northern Europe award from the Airports Council International Airport Industry Connectivity report findings.
+Recently, Helsinki Airport received the Best Connected Airport in Northern Europe award from the Airports Council International Airport Industry Connectivity report.
 In other words, Finland’s main airport has excellent connections to different nations worldwide.

 Arrival at the airport welcomes you to a non-crowded, pleasant atmosphere.
-The train station at Helsinki Airport has a perfect design, and no need to worry about getting confused about where you should head.
+The train station at Helsinki Airport has a perfect design, so you won't get confused about where to head.
 As there are just two tracks on the platform, Train I's direction is straight towards Helsinki, while Train P goes to Helsinki via Tikkurila.
 Near the airport, there are many airport hotels for stopover passengers.

 Departing passenger may visit Aspire Lounge or another lounge at Helsinki Airport.